sadir/dotfiles/README.md

 Copy over the bash_aliases file, `cp bash_aliases ~/.bash_aliases`

+Copy over the gitconfig file, `cp gitconfig ~/.gitconfig`, then make changes as you see fit (e.g your name and email).

 Bash environment variables go in `/etc/profile.d/`, which won't exist yet.
 To create it run `sudo mkdir /etc/profile.d`

 Then replace your `/etc/profile` with `./etc/profile`.